logo

 Diagram on archaeological Illustration by Jona Schlegel

-Archaeological illustration has evolved significantly over the centuries.
+Archaeological illustrations have evolved significantly over the centuries, from manual travel sketches to digital reconstructions and documentations.
 To understand its impact, it's essential to consider its origins and how it has evolved over time.

 The first archaeological illustrations can be traced back to the Renaissance, a period marked by a renewed interest in the classical world and its artifacts.
 These early illustrations were often created by artists and illustrators who accompanied explorers and archaeologists on their expeditions or were explorers themselves and sketched their findings as part of their diaries.
 Their purpose was not only an artistic endeavor but also to document the newly uncovered artifacts and structures (Olwen 1959).
 One example is the illustration by Bartolomeo Landscape with the Ruins of an Archway, which beautifully captures the essence of archaeological ruins within a natural landscape, blending artistic interpretation with historical details.